mateuszdorobek/python3.info/dragon/polish/sprint-10.rst

 -----
 .. code-block:: bdd

-    Title: Dragon dies with message and drops gold.
+    Feature: Dragon dies with message and drops gold.

-    Scenario 1: Dragon dies and display message.
+    Scenario: Dragon dies and display message.
-    Given Dragon is created with name "Wawelski",
-    When Dragon health is 0,
+        Given Dragon is created with name "Wawelski", When Dragon health is 0,
          Then display "Dragon NAME is dead".

-    Scenario 2: Dragon dies and display gold.
+    Scenario: Dragon dies and display gold.
-    Given Dragon is created with name "Wawelski",
-    When Dragon health is 0,
+        Given Dragon is created with name "Wawelski", When Dragon health is 0,
          Then display "AMOUNT gold dropped".

 Acceptance Criteria